koraykoca/git-cheat-sheet/README.md

 # GIT - a Version Control System

-GIT is a Version Control System (VCS) which is widely used in practice.
+Git is a Version Control System (VCS) which is widely used in practice.
 It makes easier to work on a project as a team.
 You can track changes on the code and communicate with your team mates through the code remotely.

 In the Git version control system, every state is called a commit, which describes the changes from the previous version.
 Every file in the project, together with the history, is stored in a repository (a directory).
 You can manage Git repositories either from your IDE, or from the command line.

 You can create your own repository or you can fork a repository which is already created by someone else.
 I will explain some important GIT commands in this blog.

-## Basic GIT Commands
+## Basic Git Commands

 Before you are able to create Git commits, you need to tell Git who you are.
 Run in your terminal: